-The status LED located on the side of the inverter will blink green to indicate the charging process mode.
+The LED display panel will show charger mode and the status LED located on the side of the inverter will blink green to indicate the charging process mode.
 See the LED Status Chart for additional blink codes.

-NOTE: The battery charger requires about 8.5 VDC to be present at the DC output before the charger will operate.
+NOTE: The battery charger requires about 8 VDC to be present at the DC output before the charger will operate.